samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 5 /Marketing Analytics Case Study.md

-### Step 3 THEN DRAW AN ENTITY RELATIONSHIP DI8AGRAM
+### Step 3 THEN DRAW AN ENTITY RELATIONSHIP DIAGRAM

 # Results.
 1. You’ve watched {rental_count} {category_name} films, that’s {average_comparison} more than the Dvd Rental Co average and puts you in the top {percentile}% of {category_name} gurus!